 Master of Arts in Curriculum and Instruction

-The Master of Arts in Curriculum and Instruction offers two options:
+The Master of Arts in Curriculum and Instruction offers three options:

-- Texas Teaching Certification (42 semester credit hour program)
+- Texas Teacher Certificate (42 semester credit hour program), or

 Students may take courses to earn their Teacher Certificate without completing a degree program.
 Please visit our Texas Teacher Certificate page for more information.

 All our courses are offered in online format.
 Fieldwork is required for internships and clinical teaching.